TOURNAMENT ADMINISTRATION AND CONDUCT

 Match Play Brackets

-Starting times for AGA-administered events will be available approximately 72 hours prior to the first round.
-Players may call the AGA office or visit the AGA website at azgolf.org.
-Expected starting time ranges that are known in advance are listed on entry forms but are subject to change.
-TPA members may request placement in a time segment, and will be accommodated if it can be done without a negative impact on event pairing criteria.
+Starting times for AGA-administered events will be available approximately two to four days prior to the first round.
+Players may call the AGA office or visit the Golf Genius website.
+Expected starting time ranges that are known in advance are listed on entry forms (but are subject to change).
+TPA members may request placement in a time segment and will be accommodated if it can be done without a negative impact on event pairing criteria.

 Play-Off or Ties